-1 Physical_Disk_Re cords_Section_Le ngth 4 Length of the Physical Disk Records section in number of blocks.
-This field is dependant on the entry in the Max_PD_Entries field.
-Values allowed are 2, 8, 32, 128 and 512 Virtual_Disk_Rec ords_Section 4 Offset of the start of the Virtual Disk Records (Section 5.8) section from the Primary or Secondary DDF Header LBA Virtual_Disk_Rec ords_Section_Len gth 4 Length of the Virtual Disk Records section in number of blocks.
+Physical_Disk_Re cords_Section_Le ngth 4 Length of the Physical Disk Records section in number of blocks.
+This field is dependent on the entry in the Max_PD_Entries field.
+The value of this field is calculated according to the following formula: ROUNDUP(((Max_PD_Entries 64) + 64)/Block_Size) Block_Size is the value in Block_Size field in the Physical Disk Entry associated with the physical disk on which this DDF Header structure resides.
+Virtual_Disk_Rec ords_Section 4 Offset of the start of the Virtual Disk Records (Section 5.8) section from the Primary or Secondary DDF Header LBA Virtual_Disk_Rec ords_Section_Len gth 4 Length of the Virtual Disk Records section in number of blocks.
 This value depends on the entry in the Max_VD_Entries field.
-Values allowed are 2, 8, 32, 128 and 512 Configuration_Re cords_Section 4 Offset of the start of the Configuration Records (Section 5.9) section from the Primary or Secondary DDF Header LBA Configuration_Re cords_Section_Le ngth 4 Length of the section in Configuration Records section in number of blocks.
+The value of this field is calculated according to the following formula: ROUNDUP(((MAX_VD_Entries 64) + 64)/Block_Size) Block_size is the value in the Block_Size field in the Physical Disk Entry associated with the physical disk on which this DDF Header structure resides.
+Configuration_Re cords_Section 4 Offset of the start of the Configuration Records (Section 5.9) section from the Primary or Secondary DDF Header LBA Configuration_Re cords_Section_Le ngth 4 Length of the Configuration Records section in number of blocks.
 The value of this field MUST equal: Configuration_Record_Length(Max_Partitions+1).
-Physical_Disk_Da ta_Section 4 Offset from of the start of the Physical Disk Data (Section 5.10)section from the start of the Primary or Secondary DDF Header LBA Physical_Disk_Da ta_Section_Lengt h 4 Length of the Physical Disk Data section in number of blocks BBM_Log_Section 4 Offset of the start of the Bad Block Management Log (Section 5.11) from the start of the Primary or Secondary Header LBA.
+Physical_Disk_Da ta_Section 4 Offset of the start of the Physical Disk Data (Section 5.10)section from the start of the Primary or Secondary DDF Header LBA Physical_Disk_Da ta_Section_Lengt h 4 Length of the Physical Disk Data section in number of blocks BBM_Log_Section 4 Offset of the start of the Bad Block Management Log (Section 5.11) from the start of the Primary or Secondary Header LBA.
 This is an OPTIONAL section and if the section is not implemented this field MUST be set to 0xFFFFFFFF.

 BBM_Log_Section Length 4 Length of the Bad Block Management Log section in number of blocks.
 This is an OPTIONAL section and if the section is not implemented this field MUST be set to 0x00000000.
+If the BBM_Log_Section is implemented, the value of this field calculated according to the following formula: ROUNDUP(((Max_Mapped_Block_Entries 16) + 32)/Block_Size) Block_Size is the value in Block_Size field in the Physical Disk Entry associated with the physical disk on which this DDF Header structure resides.
 Diagnostic_Space 4 Offset of the start of the Diagnostic Space (Section 5.11.1) section from the Primary or Secondary DDF Header LBA.
 This is an OPTIONAL section and if the section is not implemented this field MUST be set to 0xFFFFFFFF.
 Diagnostic_Space Length 4 Length of the Diagnostic Space section in number of blocks.
-This is an OPTIONAL section and if the section is not implemented this field MUST be set to 0x000000000.
+This is an OPTIONAL section and if the section is not implemented this field MUST be set to 0x00000000.
 Vendor_Specific Logs_Section 4 Offset of the start of the Vendor Specific Logs (Section 5.13) from the Primary or Secondary DDF Header LBA.
 This is an OPTIONAL section and if the section is not implemented this field MUST be set to OxFFFFFFFF.
 Vendor_Specific Logs_Section_Len gth 4 Length of the Vendor Specific Logs section in number of blocks.
 This is an OPTIONAL section and if the section is not implemented this field MUST be set to 0x00000000.
 Reserved 256 Filled with 0xFF